 General questions can be directed to potomacsafety@gmail.com or via the Potomac River Safety Committee email group on Google.
-NOTE- SafeSport concerns should NOT be sent to our committee.
-Please follow SafeSport guidelines for mandatory reporters.
+NOTE-SafeSport concerns should NOTE-SafeSport concerns should

 APPENDIX G: CHARTER & IMPLEMENTATION

 In the spring of 1998, a safety committee was established with the agreement and cooperation of all major programs that participate in watersports on the Georgetown section of the upper Potomac River (between Haines point and Fletchers Cove).
 This was deemed necessary to deal with increasing river traffic caused by the explosive growth in rowing, canoeing, and kayaking.
 The purpose of the committee is to provide the rowing/ paddling community with guidelines for the safe use of the river and to provide an avenue for concerns.
 The committee will do this by supporting enforcement by the Metropolitan Police Department of existing legal requirements for equipment and boat safety through aggressive awareness, educational, and self-help initiatives.